mon-ok/QR-Code-Component/development/qr-code-component-main/README.md

 ## My process

-Add necessary components first, then style it based on what designed is desired.
-This process enables me to visualize the end result in an effective manner.
+Add the necessary components first, then style it based on what design is given.
+This process enabled me to visualize the end result in an effective manner.

 ### Built with